 Seven Lakes State Park

 The DNR is in the process of developing a new general management plan for Seven Lakes State Park in Oakland County.
-The process typically takes one year to complete and is in the beginning stages.
+The planning process began in January 2025 and is now in the draft plan phase.
 The project is facilitated by Beckett & Raeder Inc., of Ann Arbor.
 Public and stakeholder input will be a critical part of the process.

 A park's general management plan defines a long-range (10- to 20-year) planning and management strategy to protect and preserve the site’s natural and cultural resources and provide access to land- and water-based public recreation and educational opportunities.